Memoirs of a Geisha

 Memoirs of a Geisha is a historical fiction novel by American author Arthur Golden, published in 1997.
-The novel, told in first person perspective, tells the story of Nitta Sayuri and the many trials she faces on the path to becoming and working as a geisha in Kyoto, Japan, before, during and after World War II.
+The novel, told in first person perspective, tells the story of Nitta Sayuri and the many trials she faces on the path to becoming and working as a geisha in Gion, Japan, before, during and after World War II.

 In 2005, a film adaptation was released, directed by Rob Marshall and starring Zhang Ziyi in the lead role.

 Plot summary

-In 1929, nine year-old Sakamoto Chiyo and her sister are sold by their father to work within the entertainment districts of Kyoto.
+In 1929, nine-year-old Sakamoto Chiyo and her sister are sold by their father to work within the entertainment districts of Kyoto.
 They are taken from their home in a coastal fishing village known as Yoroido and travel to Kyoto by train.
 Chiyo is taken to the Nitta okiya (geisha boarding house) in Gion to become a geisha, but her sister is taken to a brothel within Kyoto's pleasure district.

 Chiyo is introduced to Auntie, Mother, and Granny.
 Both Auntie and Mother are strict, though Auntie is kinder to Chiyo, whereas Mother is driven by money and business.
 Chiyo is also introduced to Hatsumomo, the premier geisha of the okiya, its primary earner, and one of the most famous geisha of Gion, and Pumpkin, another maid at the okiya.
 Hatsumomo dislikes Chiyo and goes out of her way to torment her.
 When Chiyo fails an attempt to run away with her sister, Mother refuses to continue investing in Chiyo's future as a geisha.

 A few years later, Chiyo is given money and a handkerchief in the street by a kind stranger known to Chiyo as the Chairman.
 Soon afterwards, Pumpkin prepares to make her debut as a maiko and the "younger sister" of Hatsumomo, whilst Chiyo remains a maid.
 Mameha, another famous geisha in Gion, persuades a reluctant Mother to reinvest in Chiyo's training, with Mameha acting as Chiyo's mentor and "older sister".

 Chiyo becomes an apprentice geisha with the given name of Sayuri, and is reacquainted with Chairman Iwamura, his closest friend and business partner Nobu, and a number of other prominent men.
 As Sayuri gains popularity, Hatsumomo tries to hurt Sayuri's reputation and career in the hopes of Mother adopting Pumpkin as her heir instead.